larrydodson/PyBer_Analysis/README.md

 As was mentioned above, the raw data available from the provided csv files includes the cities, city types, dates of rides, ride-id's, driver counts, and fare information per ride.
 This was processed using Python Pandas and the following visualization graphics produced using Matplotlib.
 In the following graphics representations of the data for January through end of April of 2019, the below statements of understanding can be made.

-In Figure-1, each of these area are by **City Type**, showing that the majoring of Rides and Fares, with also with the highest number of Drivers is in the Urban City Type.
+In Figure-1, each of these area are by **City Type**, showing that the majority of Rides and Fares, with also with the highest number of Drivers, is in the Urban City Type.
 The second highest of Totals for Rides, Drivers and Fares are in the Suburban type.
 As a noted difference, it is the Rural type that is highest for Average Fare both for per Ride and per Driver, with Suburban as second.
   - Total Rides
   - Total Drivers
   - Total Fares